Improv Training and Community

 - Register here

-Throughout this 6-week course, students will explore the basic concepts of improvisation in a warm, safe and supportive environment.
+Throughout this 6-week introduction class, students will explore the basic concepts of improvisation in a warm, safe and supportive environment.
 The class is designed to build self-confidence and explore creativity using the fundamentals of improvisation.
 Designed for both actors and non-actors, it will expose students to:

 - Register here